 Lil Bow Wow called up his Fairy Marketing Department and told them the great news.
 The Fairy Marketing Department, who hadn’t marketed a real Hip-Hop act in so long, was excited too.
 Lil Bow Wow had come up with the perfect rapper he could handle.
 This would make him a ‘real’ rapper!

 The Fairy Marketing Department called Interscope to reach out to Elliott Wilson.
 He and Jimmy Iovine ran XXL, the best Hip-Hop magazine by default, but he wasn’t available to speak.
 Interscope put The Fairy Marketing Department through to Elliott Wilson’s voicemail.
 Bow Wow also wanted to buy the cover, but was told that he had to be signed with Shady, Aftermath or G-Unit to get on the cover.
 Bow Wow settled for the interview.

 Before the interview, Bow Wow rehearsed his lines to start the beef.
-He practiced them in the mirror.
-He said them to his mom.
-He would say them while doing his 100 push-ups on his knuckles.
-He was going to be the realest rapper ever.
+Shad practiced them in the mirror, said them to his mom, he said them while doing his 100 push-ups on his knuckles.
+Lil Bow Wow was going to be the realest rapper ever.

 The interview was by phone.
 As they talked, the interviewer could hear someone heart pounding like an 808.
 Bow Wow dismissed the interviewer stating that he was “beating on the table.”

 With his hands on his balls, fitted pulled low over his eyes, slumped down in his chair displaying his best grimey face, Bow Wow was ready to start his first beef!
 Five minutes into the conversation he grabbed his nuts and said,